isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <summary><strong>Who is eligible for the enhanced CFHP?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Each HDB household is only entitled to one set of vouchers.
-To be eligible
+<p>Each HDB household<sup>*</sup> is only entitled to one set of vouchers.
-for the enhanced Climate Vouchers, the following needs to be met:</p>
+To be eligible for the enhanced Climate Vouchers, the following needs to be met:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>You are a Singapore Citizen or Permanent Resident, and &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>